How to manually assign management roles

 where instead of <RoleName> you need to provide the name of the role, e.g. ApplicationImpersonation.
 This cmdlet will list all the users assigned the ApplicationImpersonation role.

-You need to be logged in as an administrator who belongs to the Organization Management role group to be able to use the cmdlets specified below.
+You need to have full access to your Exchange server and be logged in as an administrator who belongs to the Organization Management role group to be able to use the cmdlets specified below.

 Run Exchange Management Shell and type the following cmdlet: